American Museum of Natural History (AMNH): Tickets

 About the American Museum of Natural History (AMNH)

 The American Museum of Natural History (AMNH) is one of the biggest museums in the world.
-The museum is home to over 34-million specimens and artefacts, of which thousands are on display for visitors to enjoy from a broad range of categories including:
+The museum is home to over 34-million specimens and artifacts, of which thousands are on display for you to enjoy from a broad range of categories including:

 • Science including: palaeontology, entomology and mineralogy